PyDPF: A Python Package for Differentiable Particle Filtering: Package validation

 \subsection{Deep learning: visual localisation}

-Visual localisation has been the application where deep SMC modelling, and therefore DPFs, have received the greatest research attention \cite{jonschkowski2018DPF, karkus2018DPF, younis2024diff-smoother}.
+Visual localisation has been the application where DPFs have received the greatest research attention \cite{jonschkowski2018DPF, karkus2018DPF, younis2024diff-smoother}.
 We use trajectories and paired images simulated in DeepMind lab \citep{beattie2016deepmindlab}.
 This task was introduced to test DPFs by \cite{jonschkowski2018DPF} and has remained popular and has been used in \cite{chen2024normalisingflow}, \cite{Corenflos2021OT}, \cite{li2024semi-sup}, and \cite{younis2024mixtureresample} amongst other works.
 Specifically we follow the experimental set-up from \cite{chen2024normalisingflow} and use their neural network architectures.
 This example demonstrates the workflow for using \pkg{PyDPF} to address complicated deep learning problems and demonstrates the performance of our implemented algorithms.

 The goal is to, given a series of images from a forward facing camera of a simulated robot and a series of control actions, estimate the location of the robot at some late time-step.
 We approach this problem as a supervised learning task, where we assume we have access to the ground truth position at all time-steps for all trajectories.
 We assume no knowledge of the robot's starting position in the maze.